kpnum1/Bioregeneration-IX-Modeling/README.md

 experiments performed by Veronica Aponte-Morales and analyzed by Karl Payne.

+The biological process is a two-step nitrification process described by an Andrew's model to account for inhibition

 The solution of the differential equations is a finite difference method